Covid 19 coronavirus: Auckland heads back into level 3 lockdown at midday - what you need to know

+Aucklanders are urgently preparing to return to level-3 lockdown this morning, with supermarkets and motorways busy and companies gearing up to ensure workers can work from home once again.

-Auckland will move back into alert level 3 lockdown at midday today.
+New Zealand's biggest city will move back into alert level-3 lockdown at midday today, and the rest of New Zealand into level 2.

+A Civil Defence alert was sent to mobile phones at 6.55am today - following a similar alert last night.
+"If you are in Auckland, STAY HOME where possible and follow Alert Level 3 guidelines.
+This will stop the transmission of Covid-19 and SAVE LIVES," the alert said.

-Prime Minister Jacinda Ardern made the announcement last night after confirming four cases of community transmission in South Auckland.
+Prime Minister Jacinda Ardern announced the return to levels 3 and 2 last night after confirming four cases of community transmission in South Auckland - all from the same family, but with no known source.

-As a precaution the rest of the country will go into level 2.
+There are reports at least two work colleagues of one of the family members are also showing symptoms.

-The restrictions will last three days and end at midnight on Friday.
+The restrictions will last for three days - at this stage - and end at midnight on Friday.

-"We are asking people in Auckland to stay home to prevent the spread," Ardern told a hastily convened Beehive media conference.
+"We are asking people in Auckland to stay home to prevent the spread," Ardern told a hastily convened Beehive media conference on Tuesday night.

+"My heart sank," Auckland Chamber of Commerce chief executive Michael Barnett told Newstalk ZB's Mike Hosking today.
+He said the moves would be "destructive and confusing" for business-owners and he was hoping to see a full, detailed response from the Government.

+"If it goes beyond three days, it's going to be devastating for the economy."

-"We have done it before and we can all do it again."
+Ardern told media: "We have done it before and we can all do it again."

 It comes after four cases of community transmission from the same family were confirmed yesterday - the first such cases in 102 days.
 The source of infection is unknown.